Our biggest train repair centre

 Troubleshooting made easier with smart glasses

-At the Hellemmes facility, operators wear smart glasses while carrying out maintenance tasks, so off-site experts can guide them remotely, in real time, and help resolve complex, non-routine problems.
-Immediate payoff: problems are easier to find and fix.
+At the Hellemmes facility, operators wear smart glasses for maintenance tasks, enabling off-site experts to guide them remotely, in real time, and help resolve complex, non-routine problems.
+The payoff was immediate: problems are now easier to find and fix.

 Optimizing work flow with automated guided vehicles